 Often, it is desirable to place conditionally conjugate priors on the parameters-for instance, placing independent normal and inverse-Wishart priors on the mean and covariance of a normal distribution.
 In such cases, one can easily use Gibbs sampling on the power posterior, because for each parameter given the others, we are back in the case of a conjugate prior, and thus the full conditionals belong to the conjugate family (just as in Equation 2.4).
 In Section 5, we use Gibbs sampling for robust inference in mixture models by employing a conditional power posterior.
-In Section 7, we use Gibbs sampling for robust variable selection in linear regression with the power posterior.
 More generally, samples can be drawn from the power posterior by using Metropolis-Hastings MCMC, with the power likelihood in place of the usual likelihood.